 JANE MORES was born in Canton, Ohio and moved to Southeast Alaska as a teenager.
 She is a graduate of Auburn University (BS '86) and the Ohio State College of Law (JD '90).
 Her legal career began with a firm in Anchorage, followed by nine years of private practice in Haines.
-In 2007, Jane joined the City and Borough of Juneau Law Department's Civil Section, where she worked until retiring from the city in 2019.
-Jane returned to private practice and opened the Law Office of Jane Mores, LLC, in 2020.
-She is a member of the Alaska Municipal Attorneys Association, and served on the Alaska Bar Association Ethics Committee from 2002 to 2008.
+Jane joined the City and Borough of Juneau Law Department's Civil Section in 2009, where she worked until semi-retiring in 2019.
+In 2021, Jane was beckoned back to a full-time public law practice.
+She is currently a Senior Assistant Attorney General in the Department of Law, Transportation Section.
+Jane served on the Alaska Bar Association Ethics Committee from 2002 to 2008.
 She was appointed to the Commission in 2019.

-Public Members (2020)
+Public Members (2021)

-JEANNINE JABAAY is a 4th generation Alaskan living in the rural community of Hope, Alaska, where she owns and operates Hope Alaska's Bear Creek Lodge and Dirty Skillet.
+JEANNINE JABAAY (March 2017 - March 2021) is a 4th generation Alaskan living in the rural community of Hope, Alaska, where she owns and operates Hope Alaska's Bear Creek Lodge and Dirty Skillet.
 In 2016, Jeannine was named a Top 40 Under 40 by ProRemodeling, and in 2017 she was a finalist for the Anchorage Chamber of Commerce Gold Pan Awards.
 Jeannine has been recognized by the American Marketing Association with the "Marketing Department of One" award and by Qualified Builder as a Top 500 Remodeler in the nation award.
 Jeannine is a charter member of the North American Deck and Railing organization and worked to create the University of Alaska's Construction Management Development program.
 Jeannine and her husband, Derrick, have six children, and they have been actively involved in foster care and foster-adoption since 2000.
 Jeannine is a board member of the Alaska Humanities Forum, and she was a co-founder and the vice-president of Beacon Hill, a nonprofit organization established to provide for and protect Alaska's most vulnerable residents.
 Jeannine served on Alaska's Board of Barbers and Hairdressers for four years, and in 2007, she was selected as Mrs. Alaska United States.
-She was appointed to the Commission in 2017.

 ROBERT D. SHELDON is a lifelong Alaskan who was raised in Talkeetna.
 He has a Bachelor of Science in Finance and a minor in Economics from Colorado State University.
 Robert has served as a director or partner for privately held organizations in aviation, banking, finance, oil & gas, and tourism.
 He also is active in the business community facilitating, financing, and encouraging relationships across the high latitudes and is a member of Omicron Delta Epsilon, an international economics society.
 His broad interest in finance extends into understanding interconnections with the judiciary.
-Robert has been married to Marne Sheldon for 26 years and they raised three sons.
+Robert has been married to Marne Sheldon for 27 years and they raised three sons.
 He was appointed to the Commission in 2008.